strapi/strapi-starter-gridsome-portfolio/README.md

 cd backend
 ```

-Copy the .env.example file in this directory to a .env file (which will be ignored by Git):
+If you want to change the host or the port Copy the .env.example file in this directory to a .env file (which will be ignored by Git):

 ```sh
 cp .env.example .env